Jambuvijaya

-Jambuvijaya (1923–2009), also known as Muni Jambuvijayji Maharajsaheb, was a monk belonging to the Tapa Gaccha order of Svetambara sect of Jainism.
+Jambuvijaya (1923–2009), also known as Muni Jambuvijayji Maharajsaheb, was a monk belonging to the Tapa Gaccha order of Śvetāmbara sect of Jainism.
 He was known for his pioneering work in research, cataloguing and translations of Jain Agamas and ancient texts.
 He was responsible for discovering and publishing many ancient Jains texts lying in different forgotten Jain jnana bhandaras (ancient Jain libraries).
 He was a disciple of Muni Punyavijay.
 Both Muni Punyavijay and Jambuvijay worked all their life in the compilation and publication of ancient Jain Agama literature and cataloguing ancient Jain jnana bhandaras.
 Muni Jambuvijay was a scholar who devoted his entire life to critically editing Jain scriptures.

 Early life and family

 Jambuvijaya was born as Chunilal Bhogilal Joitram in 1923 in town of Mandal, Gujarat.
 His father's name was Bhogilal Mohanlal Joitram (1895–1959) and his mother's name was Aniben Popatlal (1894–1995).
 He was born in a deeply religious family.
 His father took vow of lifelong celibacy in 1925 and was initiated as a Jain monk Muni Bhuvanvijaya in 1932.
 His mother took initiation as Sadhavi Manoharashriji in 1939 under her own sister Sadhavi Labhashriji.
 All of Jambuvijayaji's aunts were initiated as sadhavi's and there were a number of initiations in his mother's family.